 The Buick line was extensively restyled for 1937, the year of our photo car.
 The new design, largely the work of Frank Hershey (who would later become a leading stylist for Ford), was longer, lower, and wider than the 1936 Buicks — Harley Earl’s standard formula — but was still sharp-looking and modern.
 The big straight-eight was raised 10 hp to 130, meaning that the 1937 Buick Century remained a fast car despite its considerable extra girth.
 Unofficial reports showed the Century to be capable of 0-60 mph (0-97 km/h) in about 16 seconds, and while it couldn’t quite crack the century mark, it was of the fastest stock cars sold in America.
 Sales for ’37 were up a further 25% over 1936.
 One GM executive remarked to Curtice that Buick was no longer on relief.

 Harlow Curtice wasn’t satisfied with being only one of the fastest.
 He charged Charles Chayne, Buick’s new chief engineer, with wringing more power out of the big engine.
 For 1938, the 320, renamed Dynaflash 8, got new combustion chambers, relocated valves and spark plugs, and a higher compression ratio, boosting it from 130 to 141 horsepower (97 to 105 kW).
 The new Buick Century could reach 60 mph (97 km/h) in a little over 13 seconds and hit speeds of up to 103 mph (165 km/h).
-The supercharged Cord 810 could give it a run for its money, but the only stock cars of the time that could decisively outrun a Century were a handful of rare and expensive European exotics like the Bugatti Type 57, Alfa Romeo 8C 2900, and Jaguar SS 100.
+The supercharged Cord 812 could give the Buick a run for its money, but the only stock cars of the time that could decisively outrun a Century were a handful of rare and expensive European exotics like the Bugatti Type 57, Alfa Romeo 8C 2900, and Jaguar SS 100.

 Curtice and Chayne had an even hotter Century up their sleeves.
 For 1941, larger Buicks got a redesigned “Fireball 8,” with a higher compression ratio, new, smaller spark plugs, and “Compound Carburetion,” a pair of dual-throat carburetors with a progressive linkage.
 The engine operated on the front carb in normal driving, but when the throttle was pressed down, the rear carb would cut in as well, for a significant improvement in power.